@vncsleal / prisml

 Quality gates

 Define metric thresholds (RMSE, F1, accuracy) in your model config.
-If training doesn't meet the gate, the build fails — no silent regressions.
+If training doesn't meet the gate, the training command fails — no silent regressions.

 Typed errors